-- The Public Records Law does not require creation of a record. - Again, answering questions will sometimes negate a person's need to pursue a public records request. - While a records custodian is not required to create a record not already in existence, if information can be easily synthesized or compiled, a records custodian should do so. - For example, if your department can easily create a spreadsheet of a volume of records requested, it may be easier to do so than to produce every single record. - If you are going to fulfill the request in this manner, make sure it is ok with the requestor, and get that in writing.
+- The Public Records Law does not require creation of a record. - Again, answering questions will sometimes negate a person's need to pursue a public records request. - ➤ PRRC/GovQA includes deflection tools FAQs and inline.
+Inline deflection text will pop up when keywords are used in the Records Requested field. - ➤ While a records custodian is not required to create a record not already in existence, if information can be easily synthesized or compiled, a records custodian should do so. - For example, if your department can easily create a spreadsheet of a volume of records requested, it may be easier to do so than to produce every single record. - If you are going to fulfill the request in this manner, make sure it is ok with the requestor, and get that in writing.